Coaches

 Director of Hockey Operations

 Lubo brings exceptional leadership and technical training to our association with a resume that is matched by few others in the Lower Mainland.
 He has coached at all levels from U6 to professional at some of the biggest clubs in Europe, including HC Slovan Bratislava in Slovakia and Linkoping HC in Sweden.
-He holds an A+ international coaching license, has a Masters degree with a specialization in hockey coaching, and has published scholarly articles on game situational awareness.
+He holds an A+ international coaching license, has a Master's degree with a specialization in hockey coaching, and has published scholarly articles on game situational awareness.

 Initiation and Novice skills development